Château de Clagny: The Château de Clagny

 The orangerie, where the "little wood of oranges" wintered at Clagny, was a showpiece itself, paved with marble.
 In the gardens cabinets de verdure shaped into niches that held sculptures were clipped into the dense woods, fitted with trelliswork dadoes to fill in their sparse bases.

 In a portrait painted by Henri Gascar, Madame de Montespan had herself painted while reclining on a baroque canopied couch, its curtains held up by carved cupids, with the barrel-vaulted galerie of Clagny visible behind her, as grand a piece of architecture as any to which a sovereign could yet lay claim.
 About 1680, Adam-Frans van der Meulen painted a landscape view of a promenade en calèche with Louis XIV, Queen Marie-Thérèse, Madame de Montespan, and the king's son and his wife, which includes in a single coup d'œil both Versailles and Clagny, showing how closely the two châteaux were located.

-After the Marquise de Montespan was compromised in the notorious Affaire des Poisons, she was abandoned by the king for Mme de Maintenon, the governess of the marquise's children.
+After the Marquise de Montespan was compromised in the notorious Affaire des Poisons, she was abandoned by the king for Madame de Maintenon, the governess of the marquise's children.
 As a result of her loss of status at court, she visited the house less and less.
-In 1685, the king formally made it over to her as a gift, partially for the sake of their eldest natural son, the beloved Duc du Maine.
+In 1685, the King formally made it over to her as a gift, partially for the sake of their eldest natural son, the beloved Louis-Auguste, Duke of Maine.
 In June 1692, Madame de Montespan retired to a convent.